AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

 # Vocabulary

-When I choose a technical expression to use in the documentation, I first attempt to keep it close to the relevant C++ terminologies since they are well-documented and familiar to a programmer.
+When I choose a technical expression to use in the documentation, I first attempt to keep it close to the relevant C++ terminologies since they are well-documented and familiar to programmers.
 However, C++ terms can be confusing.
 For example, it is unclear what the 'non-type' in the 'non-type template parameter' refers to, as it looks like the complement of all 'type template parameters'.
 Moreover, the term 'template template parameter' not only repeats the same word twice like a typo but also erases the differences between the parameter lists within template template parameters.
 The detection of the differences, however, is the key part of this library.